Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/selecting.rst

 Select Menu
 ===========

-The *Select* menu (3D View headers) is even simpler than for curves...
+The *Select* menu (in the 3D Viewport header) is even simpler than for curves...

 All these options have the same meaning and behavior as in :doc:`Object Mode </scene_layout/object/selecting>`